 ROPC is a purposely flawed grant type, meant only for when there is no other alternative.
 So, before you use it, ask yourself:

 - Does the “resource owner [have] a trust relationship with the client, such as the device operating system or a highly privileged application”?
-A public SPA running on a user’s device (browser or native) is not a “highly privileged application”.
+A public SPA or mobile app running on a user’s device is not a highly privileged application.
 Use a different grant type.

 - Do I give a damn about security?
 If the answer is yes, don’t use the ROPC grant type.
 If the answer is no, then what are you doing here?
 Go do something fun.

 - “I don’t have time right now…” Welcome to the world of technical debt.
-How are you going to convince stakeholders to spend time updating your authentication processes again, when there are new features and products to implement.
-Their answer will be: “Yeah, but what we have is good enough right?”, or the dreaded: “Well why didn’t you do that in the first place?”.
+Unfortunately, you will need to convince stakeholders to spend time updating your authentication processes again when there are new features and products to implement.
+Their answer will be: “Yeah, but what we have is good enough, right?”, or the dreaded: “Well, why didn’t you do that in the first place?” and “What do you mean we can’t federate, I thought you said we use OpenID Connect?”

 - “But UX!”
 No. It is not okay to use this grant type because you want to keep the login screen in your application so that you can style it.
-There are valid “security reasons” against using this grant type, don’t let anyone convince you to do otherwise for the sake of UX.
+There are valid security reasons against using this grant type, do not let anyone convince you to do otherwise for the sake of UX.
 Typical UX used to be that you would log out of an app and then bookmark the login page.
 Do you do this on Microsoft or Google applications?
 No. You may not earn as much money as these companies, but why should you behave any differently.
+Start noting what mobile apps use browser-based flows for initial login.
+You will be surprised.

-Ideally, the Token endpoint shouldn’t really need to be bothered with this stuff, so you are unlikely to find these features implemented by default in any OAuth or OpenID Connect provider libraries.
+Ideally, the token endpoint shouldn’t really need to be bothered with this stuff, so you are unlikely to find these features implemented by default in any OAuth or OpenID Connect provider libraries.
+Instead, you will need to add it yourself.

 To get a new token, you would have to resupply credentials each time.